 There will be a penumbral lunar eclipse coming up on the night of February 10-11.
-Then there will be a penumbral lunar eclipse on the morning of March 23 as seen from here in North America.
+Then there will be a annular eclipse of the sun on February 26.
+Two eclipses in a single calendar month are common.
 Is it possible to have three eclipses in one month?
 It won’t happen this month, but, yes, it’s possible.
 You can have two solar eclipses with one lunar eclipse in between in the span of one month.
 In a one-month period, you can also have two lunar eclipses with a solar eclipse in between – in the span of a month.
 However, if we’re talking about a calendar month – as opposed to a lunar month – it’s quite rare to have three eclipses.
 Follow the links below to learn more about past and future months in which there are three eclipses, and about upcoming eclipses.

 2000 July 01: Partial solar eclipse